Shane Martin

-South Carolina Senate
+S.C.
+Senate

-Martin was elected to the South Carolina Senate in 2008 and re-elected in 2012.
-He serves on the Corrections and Penology, Finance, Medical Affairs and Rules committees.
+Martin has represented South Carolina's 13th Senate District since he defeated incumbent Republican James H. Ritchie Jr. in the Republican primaries in 2008.
+He chairs the Senate Corrections and Penology committee, and serves on the Senate Finance, Medical Affairs and Rules committees.

 Personal life

 Martin has been married to his wife Amy since 1997.
 They have two children, Ashlyn and Aidan.